Accounting · Financial statements

 When the P&L says one thing and the bank says another, the cash flow statement explains the gap.
 Without it, the gap stays a mystery.

 An unreconciled balance sheet means the books don’t actually agree with reality.
-Every other statement is unreliable until that’s fixed.
+Every other statement is unreliable until that’s fixed — the first thing a cleanup repairs.

 Outside stakeholders expect all three statements, monthly, in a credible format.
-We produce them CPA-ready so they hold up.
+We produce them CPA-ready so they hold up to scrutiny.

 If your CPA spends January untangling December, the monthly close isn’t producing real statements.
 A reliable monthly process eliminates the scramble.